Lutheran Studies

 Formation for Ministry

-Lutheran students are encouraged to participate in the Annand Program for Spiritual Formation at Berkeley Divinity School at Yale, which offers a variety of groups, retreats, and conferences.
+Lutheran students are encouraged to participate in the Annand Program for Spiritual Formation, offered by Berkeley Divinity School, which provides a variety of groups, retreats, and conferences, at no cost.
 The Annand Program also provides spiritual directors, some of whom are Lutheran.

 Community Life

-Lutheran students meet on a regular basis for worship and social interaction.
+Lutheran students meet on a regular basis for worship and community-building.
 The Yale Divinity School community gathers for daily worship in Marquand Chapel during term, with a weekly Eucharistic service.
-Berkeley Divinity School at Yale also sponsors daily worship to which Lutheran students are invited.
-Lutherans are invited each semester to lead one of the weekly Eucharistic services at Berkeley, and provide regular leadership in Marquand Chapel.
 The Lutheran community gathers on a regular basis for Evening Prayer and other services.

-The Lutheran community at Yale meets regularly for social activities, including picnics at the beginning and end of the year.
-Area clergy and church leaders are invited to meet with Lutheran students to discuss their ministries.
-On the first weekend in February the “Lutherans in Diaspora” conference brings together Lutheran students from Harvard, Princeton, Union, and Yale.
+The Lutheran community at Yale meets throughout the academic year for community-building activities, occasional retreats, and meals.
+During the spring semester, the LOFT Conference (‘Lutherans of Other Folds Together”) brings together Lutheran students from Harvard, Princeton, Union, and Yale.
 The conference site rotates among the four member schools, with the host school establishing the theme and inviting speakers.

 Course of Studies